acids-ircam/variational-timbre/docs/index.md

       }
 </script>

-# Perceptually-regularized variational timbre spaces
+# Generative variational timbre spaces

-This repository describes the additional material and experiments around the paper ["Bridging audio analysis, perception and synthesis with perceptually-regularized variational timbre spaces"](bridging-audio-analysis-ismir2018.pdf) submitted at the 2018 ISMIR Conference.
+This repository describes the additional material and experiments around the paper ["Generative timbre spaces with variational audio synthesis"](dafx18generative.pdf) submitted at the 2018 DaFX Conference.

-Generative models aim to understand the properties of data, through the construction of latent spaces that allow classification and generation.
-However, as the learning is unsupervised, the latent dimensions are not related to per- ceptual properties.
-In parallel, music perception aimed to understand timbre based on human dissimilarity ratings.
-These lead to timbre spaces which exhibit perceptual similarities between sounds.
-However, they do not generalize to novel examples and are not continuous, preventing audio synthesis.
-Here, we show that Variational Auto-Encoders (VAE) can bridge these lines of research and alleviate their weaknesses by regularizing the latent spaces to match the perceptual distances collected from timbre studies.
-Hence, we propose three types of regularization and show that they all lead to spaces that are simultaneously coherent with signal properties and perceptual dissimilarity ratings.
-We show that these spaces can be used directly for efficient au- dio classification.
-We study how traditional descriptors are organized along the latent dimensions and show that even though descriptors behave in a non-linear way across the space, they still follow a locally smooth evolution.
-We also show that this space generalizes to novel sample.
-Therefore, it could be used to predict perceptual similarities of novel instruments.
-Finally, we exhibit the generative capabilities of our spaces, that can directly synthesize sounds with continuous evolution of timbre perception.
+Timbre spaces have been used in music perception to study the perceptual relationships between instruments based on dissimilarity ratings.
+However, these spaces do not generalize, need to be reconstructed for each novel example and are not continuous, preventing audio synthesis.
+In parallel, generative models have aimed to provide methods for synthesizing novel timbres.
+However, these systems do not provide an explicit control structure, nor do they provide an understanding of their inner workings and are usually not related to any perceptually relevant information.
+Here, we show that Variational Auto-Encoders (VAE) can alleviate all of these limitations by constructing _variational generative timbre spaces_.
+To do so, we adapt VAEs to create a generative latent space, while using perceptual ratings from timbre studies to regularize the organization of this space.
+The resulting space allows to analyze novel instruments, while being able to synthesize audio from any point of this space.
+We introduce a specific regularization allowing to directly enforce given perceptual constraints or simi- larity ratings onto these spaces.
+We compare the resulting space to existing timbre spaces and show that they provide almost similar distance relationships.
+We evaluate several spectral transforms as input and show that the Non-Stationary Gabor Transform (NSGT) provides the highest correlation to timbre spaces and the best quality of synthesis.
+Furthermore, we show that these spaces can generalize to novel instruments and can generate any path between in- struments to understand their timbre relationships.
+As these spaces are continuous, we study how the traditional acoustic descriptors behave along the latent dimensions.
+We show that even though descriptors have an overall non-linear topology, they follow a locally smooth evolution.
+Based on this, we introduce a method for _descriptor-based synthesis_ and show that we can control the descriptors of an instrument while keeping its timbre structure.

 <p align="center">
 <img src="figures/Variational_Timbre.png" height="75%" width="75%">